What is PROMs or Q-PROMs?

 Why are we doing this?

-The Patient Reported Outcome Measures (PROMs) assessment questionnaires, and will allow the independent sector to measure and improve the quality of treatment and care patients receive.
+The Patient Reported Outcome Measures (PROMs) questionnaires will produce statistics that allow the independent sector to measure and improve the quality of healthcare that patients receive by different healthcare providers.
+It will also allow patients to compare hospitals and consultants based upon outcome data.

-The Hospital of St John & St Elizabeth uses My Clinical Outcomes (MCO) , an accredited provider to support it in the PROMs data collection.
-MCO has been accredited by the Private Healthcare Information Network (PHIN) to support the collection of PROMs data.
+The Hospital of St John & St Elizabeth uses Quality Health to support it in the PROMs data collection.

 How will this take place?

-Alternatively if you attend the pre-admission clinic prior to your surgery, you can complete the short health assessment at this point.
+Alternatively if you attend the pre-admission clinic prior to your surgery, bring your questionnaire with you and you can complete the questionnaire at this point.

-Your personal details will be held confidentially in accordance with the Data Protection Act.
+Your personal details will be held confidentially in accordance with the Data Protection Act and the Hospital of St John and St Elizabeth Privacy Notice.

 Will my personal detail be secure?

-Why is My Clinical Outcomes involved in the data collection?
+Why is Quality Health involved in the data collection?